ARVIN3108/ArvinCord/README.md

 ArvinCord is a FlameCord modification to add essential features such as commands, whitelist system, etc.

 ArvinCord is compiled like FlameCord does.
-If you need help, you can always create an [Issue](../../issues) in this repository.
+If you need help, you can always create an [Issue](../../issues) in this repository or if you want to contact via discord, here is my id: `ARVIN3108 ID#5503`.

 ## Why fork FlameCord?
 ArvinCord forked out of desire for greater configurability to give to BungeeCord based proxies, which FlameCord is currently unable to offer.